Mitral valve prolapse: Murmur

 Upon auscultation of an individual with mitral valve prolapse, a mid-systolic click, followed by a late systolic murmur heard best at the apex, is common.
 The length of the murmur signifies the time period over which blood is leaking back into the left atrium, known as regurgitation.
 A murmur that lasts throughout the whole of systole is known as a holo-systolic murmur.
 A murmur that is mid to late systolic, although typically associated with less regurgitation, can still be associated with significant hemodynamic consequences.

 In contrast to most other heart murmurs, the murmur of mitral valve prolapse is accentuated by standing and Valsalva maneuver (earlier systolic click and longer murmur) and diminished with squatting (later systolic click and shorter murmur).
 The only other heart murmur that follows this pattern is the murmur of hypertrophic cardiomyopathy.
 An MVP murmur can be distinguished from a hypertrophic cardiomyopathy murmur by the presence of a mid-systolic click which is virtually diagnostic of MVP.
 The handgrip maneuver diminishes the murmur of an MVP and the murmur of hypertrophic cardiomyopathy.
 The handgrip maneuver also diminishes the duration of the murmur and delays the timing of the mid-systolic click.

 Both Valsalva maneuver and standing decrease venous return to the heart thereby decreasing left ventricular diastolic filling (preload) and causing more laxity on the chordae tendineae.
 This allows the mitral valve to prolapse earlier in systole, leading to an earlier systolic click (i.e. closer to S1), and a longer murmur.

 Mitral valve prolapse syndrome

 Historically, the term mitral valve prolapse syndrome has been applied to MVP associated with palpitations, atypical precordial pain, dyspnea on exertion, low body mass index, and electrocardiogram abnormalities (ventricular tachycardia), syncope, low blood pressure, headaches, lightheadedness, exercise intolerance, gastrointestinal disturbances, cold extremities and other signs suggestive of autonomic nervous system dysfunction (dysautonomia).

 Mitral regurgitation

 Mitral valve prolapse is frequently associated with mild mitral regurgitation, where blood aberrantly flows from the left ventricle into the left atrium during systole.
 In the United States, MVP is the most common cause of severe, non-ischemic mitral regurgitation.
 This is occasionally due to rupture of the chordae tendineae that support the mitral valve.

-The degree of MVP regurgitation severeness is usually estimated in grading system:
+The severity of regurgitation in MVP is typically estimated using a grading system: